 Prepare for the Canadian workforce by visiting signature Montreal-based companies!

 Integrating the job market is often challenging for students, particularly international students.
 To help prepare for this transition, the International students Office and the Student Success Centre have partenered to offer an inside view of the Canadian workplace culture, all while developing networking skills for the future.

 For further information on work while studying, see Canada Immigration website.

 International Students who are graduating are eligible to apply for a Post-Graduation Work Permit (PGWP) to allow you to work in Canada.
 You can apply for a Post-Graduation Work Permit (PGWP) and be eligible to work for up to three (3) years in Canada.
 You must apply for a PGWP within 90 days of receiving your final marks, while still holding a valid Study Permit.

-You can watch the ISO's post-graduation work permit webinar here.
+You can watch the ISO's latest post-graduation work permit information session here.

 Please note: If your Study Permit will not be valid at the time you plan to submit your PGWP application please come to the ISO and meet with an advisor.

 - Health insurance

 - New international students